 Ventabren

-14km West of Aix en Provence, 21 km from Salon de Provence and 40 km from Marseille
+14 km West of Aix en Provence, 21 km from Salon de Provence and 40 km from Marseille.

-To see it, leave the village and follow the signposted route.
-The Roquefavour Aqueduct was constructed by a young 26-year-old engineer, Franz Mayor de Montricher, in the middle of the 19th century (1842-1847) to transport water from the Durance to Marseille.
+Ventabren is unique in that it is home to the largest stone aqueduct in the world!
+To see it, you have to leave the village and follow the signs.
+The Roquefavour Aqueduct was built by a young 26-year-old engineer, Franz Mayor de Montricher, in the mid-19th century (1842-1847) to bring water from the Durance River to Marseille.

 What to see